The views expressed on this program, documented to be almost always right.

 Yes, sir.

-I believe uh your assessment was that he objected to the reading of the Constitution on the House floor.
+I believe your assessment was that he objected to the reading of the Constitution on the House floor.

 And if you listen carefully to the clip, I believe he said he objected to what occurred during the reading of the Constitution.

-Yes, uh I don't have the transcript of the clip in front of me, nor do I have the uh nor do I have the clip, but he didn't specify that.
+I don't have the transcript of the clip in front of me, nor do I have the clip.

 He just talked about reading the Constitution.

-Well, and and say what happened during the reading, and that was a recent report.
+And what happened during the reading, and that was a recent report.

-I I don't think that was his context.
+I don't think that was his context.

 And I think they think it's provocative for a reason.